Welcome

 The sangha: the community of people trying to live their lives in line with the dharma.

 Our regular teacher is Lenorë Lambert.
-Lenorë is an Organisational Psychologist and has been practising the dharma for over 15 years.
-She has served as the President of Sydney Insight Meditators and is also an elite Masters athlete.
+Lenorë is an Organisational Psychologist and has been practising the dharma for over 20 years.
+She has served as the President of Sydney Insight Meditators, the author of the book 'The Buddha for Modern Minds: A non-religious guide to the Buddha and his teachings' and is also an World Champion Masters athlete.
 You can read more about her here.

-When: First Thursday night of the month from 7pm for a 7.10pm start, finishing at around 9.30pm
+When: First and third Thursday night of the month from 7pm for a 7.10pm start, finishing at around 9.30pm

 Where: Oxford Falls Peace Park, cnr Wakehurst Parkway and Dreadnought Rd, Oxford Falls